-A. Maximise the chances of capturing packaging for either reuse or high quality recycling and
+Maximise the chances of capturing packaging for either reuse or high quality recycling and

-B. Have a material that can be recycled without significant technical challenges when we do capture it.
+Have a material that can be recycled without significant technical challenges when we do capture it.

-From a material perspective this is not as simple as just understanding the materials we use within a pack so that we can place a claim on the pack that it is 100% recyclable.
+From a material perspective this is not as simple as just considering the materials we use in a pack so that we can claim that it is 100% recyclable.
+Recyclable does not mean recycled and definitions around this are expected in the E.U.'s upcoming PPWR legislation due to take effect from Jan 2026.

-It is about moving beyond that to understand the material combinations that are likely to create unfavourable conditions for the recycling industry during the sorting or reprocessing stages which can make the entire pack either very challenging to recycle or not recyclable at all.
+It is about understanding the material combinations likely to create unfavourable conditions for the recycling industry during sorting or reprocessing which can make the entire pack either challenging to recycle or not recyclable at all.

-In fact material complexity is one of the key barriers to creating a circular economy and this is still a challenge for many polymer based materials in particular.
+Material complexity is one of the key barriers to creating a circular economy and remains a challenge for polymer based materials.

-However it is critically important that our decision making processes to increase packaging circularity, take into account the consequences of removing barrier materials in favour of others which may not be able to provide the same shelf life.
+It is critically important that our decision making processes to increase packaging circularity, take into account the consequences of removing barrier materials in favour of others which may not be able to provide the same shelf life.